-In conclusion, the Department responsible for the Postgraduate Programme (PSP) has made commendable efforts to make key information readily available online.
-The presence of a dedicated website segment for programme promotion, complete course outlines, and accessible policies for quality assurance is indicative of a commitment to transparency and accountability.
+In conclusion, the Department responsible for the Postgraduate programme (PSP) has made commendable efforts to make key information readily available online with complete course outlines, and accessible policies for quality assurance which are indicative of a commitment to transparency and accountability.
+The presence of a dedicated website segment for programme description must be added.